alyssulee/SpeeDine/README.md

 - Convenient review screen that allows guests to share their thoughts while allowing the restaurant to gain feedback on their services

 ## Walkthrough
+As with most ordering systems (e.g., Amazon, Uber Eats), the natural flow of our app is:
+1. From the Welcome screen, enter your name.
+2. From the Menu screen, place items in the Cart.
+3. From the Cart screen, order the items.
+4. From the Ordered screen, look at your orders and then choose how to split the bill (if at all).
+5. Payment happens (separate from the app).
+6. Opportunity for guest to give feedback.
+Proceed below for detailed instructions!

 ### Welcome screen, "/"
 1. Enter your name into the text box to get started.
 2. Click "Continue to Menu".

 ### Menu, "/menu/Popular"
-1. You're automatically redirected to the Menu.
+From the Welcome screen, you're automatically redirected to the Menu.
 Note that you're under the "Menu" section in the navigation bar.
-2. In the menu, you're automatically redirected to the "Popular" section.
+In the menu, you're automatically redirected to the "Popular" section.
 Feel free to navigate through the categories at the top (left to right scrolling).
 #### Using "Sort by Diet" feature
 Use this feature to easily find foods that fit your diet.
 1. Click the filter icon next to "Sort By Diet".